-This guide aims at shedding light on the various ways of sending money to Thailand from host countries, the pros and cons of these channels, the information you need to provide and factors to consider when sending the money.
+This guide aims at shedding light on the various ways of sending money to Thailand, the information you need to provide and factors to consider when sending the money.

 Sending money to Thailand is simple and easy.
 Follow these steps to get started.

 There are multiple ways to easily send and receive money in Thailand but these will largely depend on the provider you decide to use.
 Below you will find everything you need to know about sending and receiving money.

 When sending money to Thailand, getting the right mode of transfer can save you hundreds of dollars in transfer fees and exchange rate differentials.
 You can decide to send money through the interbank transfer or online money transfer services.
 Your decision will depend on a number of factors, most of which will be discussed in the sections below.